JerryMXB/LTR_Cascade/README.md

-# LTR_Cascade #
+# Complex Ranker based on LTR_Cascade Package #

+My project is to create a dataset of ranked documnets from a large number of queries which does not have judgements using learning-to-rank technology.
+The first step of this project is to:
+- Recreate the Gov2 experiment from LTR_Cascade
+- Analysis the running time of Gov2 experiment
+- Create an experiment on ClueWeb09B subset

-This repository is my project forked form a reference implementation of the cascade ranking model in the SIGIR '17 paper "Efficient Cost-Aware Cascade Ranking for Multi-Stage Retrieval".
+My project forked form a reference implementation of the cascade ranking model in the SIGIR '17 paper "Efficient Cost-Aware Cascade Ranking for Multi-Stage Retrieval".

-If you use this package in your work, please cite the following paper:
+If you use this package or theirs in your work, please cite the following paper:
 ```
 @inproceedings{chen_efficient_2017,
  author = {Chen, Ruey-Cheng and Gallagher, Luke and Blanco, Roi and Culpepper, J. Shane},